Mastermind Agenda – The difference between success and failure:

 Your mastermind agenda also ensures maximum efficiency and time management.
-The group all need some input and support ensure that they gain maximum value.
+The whole group all need some input and support to ensure that they gain maximum value.
 You don’t start a car journey without a destination or a map and you can’t run a successful mastermind group without an agenda or desired outcome.
-Below is a summary of how many masterminds are structured – this is just a guideline and we have a more comprehensive attachment with many more Mastermind formats for your to download and keep.
+Below is a summary of how many masterminds are structured.
+This is a guideline only on some of the most popular components in successful Masterminds.

-We strongly believe that every meeting should start with a “check-in” This is a simple yet highly effective way to both communicate where you are emotionally and list 1 thing you are grateful for.
-It gives everyone else at the meeting an instant snapshot of both your energy levels, your emotional level plus the gratitude aspect allows them to both know a tiny bit about you (making it a little more personal) and an insight into what potentially motivates you.
+We believe that every meeting should start with a “check-in”.
+This is a simple yet highly effective way to both communicate where you are emotionally and allows you to list 1 thing you are grateful for.
+It gives everyone else at the meeting an instant snapshot of both your energy levels and your emotional level.
+Plus the gratitude aspect allows them to both know a tiny bit about you (making it a little more personal), and an insight into what motivates you.
 All in just 10 seconds.

 Mastermind attendee #1 – “Today I am 8.5 out of 10.
-1 thing I am grateful for is the advice I got last week when I was particularly stuck on my marketing plan” – What this tells us is:-
+1 thing I am grateful for is the advice I got last week when I was particularly stuck on my marketing plan”

 - 8.5 Out of 10 is pretty good.
-This person is both positive today, potentially has lots of energy and is in a good and receptive mood.
+This person is positive today, potentially has lots of energy and is in a good and receptive mood.

 Depending on the size of the group it is important to try and arrange an update from everyone.
-Each member should have accomplished something since the previous meeting and it’s important to include ALL the group in each mastermind session.
-If the group is around 8 (the optimum maximum size for an online mastermind) then having a 2-3 minute “whip round” for everyone will still take between 16 – 24 minutes.
-Therefore it’s really important to prep in advance for this if you intend using this feature in your mastermind agenda.
+Each member should have accomplished something since the previous meeting.
+It’s important to include ALL the group in each mastermind session.
+If the group is around 8 (the optimum size for an online mastermind) then having a 2-3 minute “whip round” for everyone will still take between 16 – 24 minutes.
+So it’s important to prep in advance for this if you intend using this feature in your mastermind agenda.

-The hot seat could be anywhere from just 1 person to possibly 3 people, depending on how long your mastermind is scheduled to run for and the size of the groups.
-In a small mastermind group of 3, you could easily just run 3 X 15-minute slots.
+The mastermind hot seat could be anywhere from 1 person up to 3 people, depending on how long your Mastermind is scheduled to run for and the size of the group.
+In a small mastermind group of 3, you could run 3 X 15-minute slots.